CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 - Saving and restoring custom defaults.

 This solution can be used in combination with the [Lenovo BIOS Certificates Tool and Module](../lbct/index.md) for complete password-less management of BIOS settings on Lenovo commercial PCs.

+For detailed information on individual cmdlets, see the [Module cmdlet reference](./tbc_module_reference.md).

 !!! note ""
     **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** Archived documentation for the HTA version is still available here: [Think BIOS Config Tool - HTA](https://docs.lenovocdrt.com/guides/tbct/tbct_top/)